gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 And so we got to talking, and just like that, my onions were stewed.
 Sure, some of it was the drink and the poppy, but some part of me had decided that if I was going to get kicked in the head, it might as well be for something better than a pauper's pyre.
-Never did find out what their reasons were---I'd have said high spirits for most young men, but they had the look soldiers get when they've lost so many friends that they've lost themselves as well.
-Never did find out what their story was---wish that I had.
+Never did find out what their reasons were—I'd have said high spirits for most young men, but they had the look soldiers get when they've lost so many friends that they've lost themselves as well.
+Never did find out what their story was—wish that I had.

 Whatever it was, by the time the bottle was done we had decided to ride those horses.
-Those white ribbons in their manes meant no one ever had, and it's powerful luck to be the first one up on a horse like that---the kind of luck that the Darpani and I both felt we could use right then.
+Those white ribbons in their manes meant no one ever had, and it's powerful luck to be the first one up on a horse like that—the kind of luck that the Darpani and I both felt we could use right then.

 So we ate and talked and drank until the sun went down, then sat and listened